JJ/hoborg/text/text.md

 "Tracy."
 She said while he blinked.
 Yay, we had her on the hook.
 Or the other way round.

-"What do you say if you come around in say, two hours " She stared blankly, as if the concept of hours was something that was difficult to grab..."OK, after a good while, when you see people coming up to the circus, and you tell the girl at the ticket counter to send for us.
+"What do you say if you meet us at the circus in, say, two hours."
+She stared blankly, as if the concept of "hour" was something too difficult to grasp..."OK, to there after a good while, when you see people coming up to the circus, and you tell the girl at the ticket counter to send for us.
 We are Fulgencio and Vince.
-Can you remember that?"
+Can you remember that?
+OK, bye now."
+I waved her with my hand, just in case it was not clear enough.

 She nodded again, and turned back.
-We could finally charley the paper, and we might even manage to score tonight.
+When she disappeared around a corner we could finally charley the paper, and we might even manage to score tonight.

 Gringo up, gringo down
 ------------------------------

-The carnival was going full throttle, but I still could spot Tracy, these gringas really don't know how to mix with the crowd.
-She was so white and blond and she had put a white dress on top of that just so that she could be made out even by night and with closed eyes.
+As we had expected, that evenihg the carnival was going full throttle, but I still could spot Tracy, these gringas really don't know how to mix with the crowd.
+She was so white and blonde and she had put a white dress on top of that just so that she could be made out even by night and with closed eyes.

-We got her to the ringmaster, and as a payment we got to see her naked while she was checked for the nudist colony.
-That was the only act she could do on short notice, because there's nothing much that needs to be done, just be naked.
-Pretty girls usually started at the circus that way before they learned something and graduated to the revues or jig shows if they were whites, or even real circus acts if they were good at it, and got and assignment from the government.
+Trying all the time to look as if we owned the place, Vince and me got her to the ringmaster, with whom we had negotiated as a comission we got to see her naked while she was checked for the nudist colony.
+That was the only act she could make her do on short notice, because there's nothing much that needs to be done, just be naked.
+Pretty girls and some ugly with big boobs usually started at the circus that way before they learned something and graduated to the revues or jig shows if they were whites, or even real circus acts if they were good at it, and got and assignment from the government.